 We focus on helping our students improve their reading, writing, listening, speaking, as well as develop their study skills.

 Students who complete the ACADEMIC ESL program

-- Learn reading, writing, listening, speaking and study skills to succeed in academic and vocational classes.
+- Develop study skills to succeed in academic and vocational classes.

 Before you begin the program, you will take the language placement test.
 The score that you receive on this test will help us figure out which classes would be most helpful for you in reaching your goals.ESL Testing & Placement »

 Frequently Asked Questions (Click Arrow to Show Answer)

 We try to keep our class size to about 15 students so you can get personal attention from your instructor and easily work with classmates.

 Most of the classes in the Academic ESL Program are developmental courses.
 This means that students take these classes to prepare them to take college-level classes, so students do not receive academic credit for these classes.
 But if you take ESL 078/COMM 100 or ESL 072/COMM 105, you will receive academic credits for these classes while enrolled in the Academic ESL Program.

 You can begin the Academic ESL Program at three times during the year: